sfter/atomicals-js-save/README.md

 ## Donate
-If this special version made a difference for you, a BTC donation would be greatly appreciated.
+If this special version made a difference for you, a donation would be greatly appreciated.

-`bc1pzgt4jhrmky5ve7xvh6vddvft82qwatmxe06r9f9y63yajwgfgg4q23jadt`
+- BTC: `bc1pzgt4jhrmky5ve7xvh6vddvft82qwatmxe06r9f9y63yajwgfgg4q23jadt`
+- USDT (TRC20): `TXmQ9Z9u776umAeCH5W5rUgMk9rfaL64Fx`

 It's the support of users like you that enables me to continue my work.